coderamen666/srd-v3.5-md/spells/spells-s.md

 *detect chaos*, *detect evil*, *detect good*, *detect law*, *detect magic*, and *message*.

-If the save succeeds, you can't attempt to scry on that subject again for at least 24 hours.
+If the save succeeds, you can’t attempt to scry on that subject again for at least 24 hours.

 *Arcane Material Component:* The eye of a hawk, an eagle, or a roc, plus